 The accompanying graph shows that blood sugars do go lower, but remain at the lower limit of normal, without any symptomatic episodes of hypoglycaemia.
 This is, of course, to be expected, since the body will begin the process of gluconeogenesis (making of new glucose) in order to supply the brain and certain other parts that need glucose (renal medulla and red blood cells).
 Even the brain is mostly using ketones at this point.

-As previously shown, very little muscle is consumed to provide glucose (gluconeogenesis), but not a significant amount as long as there are adequate fat stores for energy use.
+As previously shown, some muscle is consumed to provide glucose (gluconeogenesis), but not a significant amount as long as there are adequate fat stores for energy use.
 Instead, the glycerol backbone from triglycerides (fat) is recycled into glucose while the three fatty acid chains are used for fuel by most of the body.

 Serum magnesium levels did decrease in this study.
 This is consistent with what we see clinically in our clinic as well.
 It seems to be especially prevalent in diabetics.
 99% of the body’s magnesium is intracellular and not measured by blood levels.
 In this study, researchers took the extra step of measuring the magnesium content within the cells and the erythrocyte Mg levels remained firmly in the normal range.
 Nevertheless, we often supplement with magnesium to be on the safe side.
 Epsom salt baths are good for this.

 The ancient secret

 I’ve sometimes called Intermittent Fasting the ‘Ancient Secret’ of weight loss.
 Why do I resort to such hyperbole?
 Well, because it’s true.
 It is an ancient technique of weight loss – dating at to the time of the ancient Greeks over 2000 years ago.

 So, if you want to talk about time-tested practices, nothing beats fasting.
-Consider that low-carb diets such as endorsed by William Banting also have a long history but only dating from the mid 1800’s.
-Obesity was quite rare in the time of Jesus Christ (another strong proponent of fasting, 2017 years ago).
-The calorie-reduced, low-fat diet, on the other hand has a history of only about 50 years, and a perfect treatment record, unblemished by success.
+Consider that low-carb diets such as endorsed by William Banting also have a long history but only dating from the mid 1800’s, not nearly as long as fasting!